Data Dashboard

 Diverse hands

-Presence dashboards provide headcount statistics, trends, and comparative analysis for various personnel groups by organization, race/ethnicity1, and gender2.
-Presence trend lines compare headcount percentages by personnel groups, race/ethnicity, and gender within a specific organization (unit, school, or Universitywide).
+Presence dashboards provide headcount statistics, trends, and comparative analysis for various groups by organization, race/ethnicity1, and gender2.
+Presence trend lines compare headcount percentages by groups, race/ethnicity, and gender within a specific organization (unit, school, or Universitywide).

 Hiring